xingjianfeng100/LVgs/README.md

 -h                                            display this help and exit
 ```
 > [!NOTE]
+> *Please try to keep K as an odd number to avoid generating palindromes. palindromes are those where the forward and reverse complement sequences are identical.
 > * ```-r <.cram|.[bs]am|.db|.dam|.f[ast][aq][.gz]>``` inputting reads need to specify absolute path.
 > * Other options for FastK or GenomeScope2 should be enclosed in quotes, e.g., ```-k "-v -t4" -g "-m 1000000 --verbose"```.